George Dixon (Royal Navy officer)

 The Triestine Society sent the Cobenzell in September 1783 on a commercial voyage to the Malabar Coast and China by way of the Cape of Good Hope.
-After leaving Trieste, she proceeded to Marseilles, where she took in the principal part of her cargo and departed that port in December.
+After leaving Trieste, she proceeded to Marseille, where she took in the principal part of her cargo and departed that port in December.
 Apparently, Bolts still wished to carry out his North West Coast venture in connection with this voyage, and asked George Dixon to participate.
 However, Dixon went back to England, where he attempted to interest Sir Joseph Banks and English merchants in the North West Coast fur trade.
 This resulted in the formation of the Etches consortium, of which Dixon became a member with appointment as captain of the Queen Charlotte.
 The similarity is notable between the plan of the consortium and that elaborated by Bolts, which was apparently communicated to them by Dixon.

 In 1785, Dixon became a partner in Richard Cadman Etches and Company, commonly called the King George's Sound Company to develop fur trade in present-day British Columbia and Alaska.
 In September 1785 Dixon and fellow trader Nathaniel Portlock sailed from England.
 Portlock was in command of the larger vessel, the 320-ton bm King George, with a crew of 59.
 Dixon commanded the 200 ton (bm) Queen Charlotte, with a crew of 33.
 Dixon and Portlock sailed together for most of their three-year voyage.

 In the summers of 1786 and 1787, Dixon explored the shores of present-day British Columbia and southeastern Alaska.
 He spent the intervening winter in the Hawaiian Islands, where he became the first European to visit the island of Molokaʻi.
 He anchored in Kealakekua Bay, where Cook had been killed, but did not come ashore.

 His chief areas of exploration were Haida Gwaii and Queen Charlotte Sound, Yakutat Bay (Port Mulgrave), Sitka Sound (Norfolk Bay), and the Dixon Entrance.
 While not the first European to explore the region of Haida Gwaii, he was the first to realize they were islands and not part of the mainland.
 On the northwestern part of Graham Island he acquired a large number of sea otter cloaks in trade with the Haida of Kiusta, under Chief Cuneah.
 Because of the many cloaks, he named the bay where he anchored "Cloak Bay".